-We’ve all heard about Berlin being Europe’s all-night-party capital and epicentre of artistic endeavours, but if you are looking to experience this great city in a truly unique way, then why not stay in one of these Bold and beautiful wacky Berlin hotels.
+We’ve all heard about hipster Berlin being Europe’s all-night-party capital and epicentre of artistic endeavours, but if you are looking to experience this great city in a truly unique way, then why not stay in one of Berlin’s boutique hotels.

 Every hotel on this list boasts unique features that make it stand out from the crowd.
 Whether you are simply looking for a place to chill out, or a place to make some new friends and join the never-ending party, there’s sure to be a hotel to suit you.